huanglianghua/open-vot/README.md

 python examples/siamfc --phase train
 ```

-This command trains SiamFC tracker on the VOT2017 dataset.
-Note VOT2017 might be too tiny to train deep networks.
+The command trains SiamFC tracker on the ImageNet VID dataset, which can be found and downloaded at [Kaggle](https://www.kaggle.com/c/imagenet-object-detection-from-video-challenge/data).

 Please check out more examples in the `examples` folder.
-Or, alternatively, you could find out more concised examples in the `tests/trackers` folder.
+Or, alternatively, you could find out more concise examples in the `tests/trackers` folder.